ballerina-guides/hotel-reservation-demo/README.md

    4) Get user reservations
    5) Delete the reservation

-5) Improve tests add a reservatio with following reservation.
+5) Improve tests and add a reservation with the following reservation.

 ```
 {